Broaden your expertise, elevate your performance and advance your career

 Tuition assistance for Center members

 A limited number of partial scholarships are available.
-To apply for a partial scholarship, submit the following to Sean Sweeney, Program Manager:
+To apply for a partial scholarship, submit the following to Sean Sweeney, Director of Education and Special Programs:

 - Up to 250-word statement indicating how you would leverage your experience as an EPI graduate to advance your organization and the region's nonprofit sector.